 For $40 both providers seriously ramp up value, with Optus going the extra step and providing some big data bonuses.
 However, the data bonus is for your first recharge only, meaning after that you only get 7GB as standard, which takes the shine off a little bit.
 Is this bonus enough to sway you away from Amaysim’s 10GB as standard?

 For 50 bones Optus ramps up the bonuses yet again, but the double data bonus is only available for your first recharge.
 While you are free to not recharge and shop around after this, if you want to stick with Optus then expect your data allowance to recede after the first 28-days.
 However, unlimited calls to 20 countries may sweeten the deal a little bit, as could the data-free music streaming.
 For straightforward value it’s hard to go past Amaysim.

 Optus or Amaysim: Who delivers the knockout punch?

 The two heavyweights of the Optus network have been in a slugfest and they’re growing weary.
 With postpaid, it’s a knockout between data and price, with Amaysim coming out on top – but not so easily.
-The 28 day billing period means that you’re effectively getting a 13th billing period each year.
+The 28-day billing period means that you’re effectively getting a 13th billing period each year.
 However, across the prepaid plans, Optus offers much the same deal.
 With Optus be wary of data bonuses that may inflate a plans’ value beyond what it actually represents.
 While Amaysim may look a bit light on fringe benefits, what you do stand to receive is solid, gimmick-free data, calls and texts.

 Whichever provider you decide to go with, you can rest assured you’re getting market-leading mobile phone value.
 Amaysim may sneak ahead of Optus in the straight up value stakes, but the green telco that likes to say “yes” is still very competitive in its pricing, bonuses and inclusions.